The Boy Who Knew Too Much (The Simpsons): Production

 "The Boy Who Knew Too Much" was written by John Swartzwelder and directed by Jeffrey Lynch.
-Executive producer David Mirkin "loved" that the whole situation of Bart seeing the waiter injure himself and not telling the truth ties together with the Homer plot in that it causes Homer to get jury duty and then only caring about going to the hotel.
+Executive producer David Mirkin "loved" that the whole situation of Bart seeing the waiter injure himself and not telling the truth ties together with the Homer plot in that it causes Homer to get jury duty and then caring only about going to the hotel.
 Mirkin thought it "worked really well".
-The new character Freddy was voiced by The Simpsons cast member Dan Castellaneta, who also provides the voice of Mayor Quimby.
-Freddy was given the same type of cheekbones and nose as Quimby to make them resemble each other.
+Freddy was voiced by Dan Castellaneta, who also voices Mayor Quimby.
+Freddy was given the same type of cheekbones and nose as Quimby.
 When Bart is fleeing from Skinner, a shot of Bart running down a hill from the season four episode "Kamp Krusty" was re-used along with a shot of Bart running away from the season three episode "Dog of Death".